 If you are driving down from Pune or Mumbai, you can take the national highway 48 to Belgaum.
 Then get off the highway and drive towards Mollem via Khanapur.

-Trek to Dudhsagar waterfalls
+Trek to Dudhsagar Waterfalls

 In Goa, your trek to the Dudhsagar waterfalls will start by climbing up the railway tracks from Kulem It’s fun walking through railway tracks in the middle of the forest through tunnels.
 But you have to be mindful the whole while to the sound of approaching trains.
 The distance of Kulem to the Dudhsagar waterfalls is 12 km.
 It is a slightly uphill walk.

 It is a must to hire a guide if you choose to reach Dudhsagar Falls by trekking through the forest.
 Several local guides are available here who will take you through the forest route.
-The local guides might charge you upto INR 500 per person and will walk with you throughout the way, will alert you of approaching train, will help you get down the railway track on time and will of course guide you through alternate paths in case of rail vigil.
+The local guides might charge you upto INR 500 per person and will walk with you throughout the way, will alert you of approaching train, will help you get down the railway track on time and will, of course, guide you through alternate paths in case of rail vigil.
 You could also negotiate on the rates if you are a big group.
-Wear your most comfortable walking shoes and be prepared to walk through the muddy and slushy pathways for 12 kilometre one way.
+Wear your most comfortable walking shoes and be prepared to walk through the muddy and slushy pathways for 12 kilometres one way.

 This route is the most beautiful path that takes you to the base of the waterfall.
 Walking through a tunnel can be a pulsating but scary one.
 The tunnels have been carved through big rocks and mountains, without affecting the nearby geology.
 Talk about some engineering marvel, all respect to Indian Railways.
 While inside a railway tunnel always ensure to have your torches on, keep an eye on the track, and try to cross it asap.
 It can be suffocating inside a tunnel due to less air, and a rail passing through can also make it dangerous.
-But I have to say its not everyday that you get to walk through a tunnel, perched inside a dense ghat section.
+But I have to say it's not every day that you get to walk through a tunnel, perched inside a dense ghat section.
 This is what adventures are made of!

 If you start in Karnataka, you will trek over the railway tracks from Castle Rock.
 The distance from Castle Rock to the Dudhsagar waterfalls is roughly 14 km.

-Where can you stay to explore the Dudhsagar waterfalls
+Where can you stay to explore the Dudhsagar Waterfalls?

-There are a few eco resorts between Mollem and Kulem which are a perfect place to stay if you want to take your time exploring the Mollem National Park.
+There are a few eco-resorts between Mollem and Kulem which are a perfect place to stay if you want to take your time exploring the Mollem National Park.
 Most of these are located midway to the Dudhsagar waterfalls.

 Some options to stay are